polkadot-js/api/docs/start/api.tx.subs.md

   });
 ```

 Be aware that when a transaction status is `isFinalized`, it means it is included, but it may still have failed - for instance  if you try to send a larger amount that you have free, the transaction is included in a block, however from a end-user perspective the transaction failed since the transfer did not occur.
 In these cases a `system.ExtrinsicFailed` event will be available in the events array.
-(And a `system.ExtrinsicSuccess` in the transaction yielded no errors)

 ## Complex transactions